 If you want to take a look under the covers, you can view the AWS CloudFormation template that automates this deployment.
-The default configuration deploys three servers that use the t2.medium instance type by default, but you can customize the template if you’d like.
+The default configuration deploys three servers that use the t2.medium instance type by default.

 Cost and Licenses

 You are responsible for the cost of the AWS services used while running this Quick Start reference deployment.
 There is no additional cost for using the Quick Start.
 As of the date of publication, the cost for using the Quick Start with default settings is approximately $0.18 an hour.
 Prices are subject to change.
 See the pricing pages for each AWS service you will be using or the AWS Simple Monthly Calculator for full details.